Module Smaws_Client_Shield

 val make_describe_attack_request : attack_id:string -> unit -> describe_attack_request

-val make_delete_subscription_response : unit -> delete_subscription_response
+val make_delete_subscription_response : unit -> unit

-val make_delete_subscription_request : unit -> delete_subscription_request
+val make_delete_subscription_request : unit -> unit

-val make_delete_protection_response : unit -> delete_protection_response
+val make_delete_protection_response : unit -> unit

 val make_delete_protection_request : protection_id:string -> unit -> delete_protection_request

-val make_delete_protection_group_response : unit -> delete_protection_group_response
+val make_delete_protection_group_response : unit -> unit

 val make_delete_protection_group_request : protection_group_id:string -> unit -> delete_protection_group_request

-val make_create_subscription_response : unit -> create_subscription_response
+val make_create_subscription_response : unit -> unit

-val make_create_subscription_request : unit -> create_subscription_request
+val make_create_subscription_request : unit -> unit

 val make_create_protection_response : ?protection_id:string -> unit -> create_protection_response